Bob Newton (footballer, born 1956)

 Robert Newton (born 23 November 1956) is an English footballer.
 Newton played as a striker for several clubs in the lower divisions of the English Football League during the 1970s and 1980s.
 He had a five-year spell at Hartlepool United between 1977 and 1982, where he scored 48 goals in 150 league games and was later voted as the club's 'Player of the 1980s'.

 Early life

-Robert Newton was born on 23 November 1956.
-His mother was a cleaner and his father was a lorry driver.
+Robert Newton was born on 23 November 1956 in New Houghton, a village in Derbyshire.
+His mother was a cleaner and his father was a lorry driver and had served previously as a soldier.
+He is one of four children and the only boy.

 Career

 Huddersfield Town

 Newton began his career at Huddersfield Town with the "Terriers" in 1973–74.
 Newton was named most valuable player in a world youth competition at 17, but suffered two severe injuries that took him off the field for more than two years.
 He spent four years at Huddersfield and left to join Hartlepool United in mid-1977 for a fee of £5,000.